 Curling in Pittsburgh: ‘It's Basically Golf and Chess on Ice’

-On the eve of its largest annual event, the Pittsburgh Curling Club has plans to increase Pittsburgh’s appreciation for its intricate sport.
+In the midst of the winter Olympics, the Pittsburgh Curling Club is moving ahead with plans to increase Pittsburgh’s appreciation for its intricate sport.

 PHOTOS by john zavinski